COVID-19 updates: Free vaccine clinics

 Family Wellness Program

-The Family Wellness program helps pregnant and parenting families adjust to their roles as parents.
+Helps pregnant and parenting families adjust to their roles as parents.
 You and your nurse will work together to decide how often and how long you want to use this program.

 Teen Parent Program

-The Teen Parent Program is for pregnant and parenting families under 19 years old.
+A program for pregnant and parenting families under 19 years old.
 A Public Health Nurse will help guide you through your role as a parent.
 Nurses can also help you with the balance you will need as a parent and student if you are in school.
 The nurse will also help you set and reach goals for yourself and your child.

 Providers and referral sources